-Often, I get frantic calls from singers who have important auditions coming up in a matter of weeks (or sometimes days).
-They usually have never studied singing, and decide they should get some training at the last minute.
+I frequently get frantic calls from new students who have important auditions coming up in a matter of days They usually have never studied singing, and decide they should get some training at the last minute.
 When a person who finds themselves in this sort of predicament asks me how many lessons they should take to prepare for their upcoming event, my response is usually along the lines of, “you should probably take a lesson every week starting about 3 years ago.”

-Often, students come in for lessons expecting to find some sort of special trick that will eliminate the need to take any lessons again.
-Sometimes these singers have gotten into trouble after they have watched some sort of YouTube video where a self-professed expert gives poor advice that is potentially dangerous.
-Had they just gotten training from an actual teacher from the beginning they would have saved themselves a lot of heartache.
+Some students book a lesson and expect to be given a special trick.
+They hope to find a quick fix that will eliminate the need to take any further lessons.
+Sometimes these singers have gotten into trouble after they have watched some sort of YouTube video.
+They watch the videos where a self-professed expert gives uneducated advice that is potentially dangerous.
+They gravitate toward hype and false promises.
+Had they just gotten training from an actual teacher from the beginning they would have saved themselves a lot of time heartache.

-Students will sometimes, at their first lessons, ask questions like, “So how many of these lessons will it take before I am done?”
+I’ve had a lot of students at their first lessons, ask me questions like, “So how many of these lessons will it take before I am done?”
 Can you imagine someone asking a violin teacher that kind of a question?
 My answer to that question is “It will take a LOT of lessons.
 This is a long term commitment.
 If you want to be a serious singer, then you are in the right place.
 If you want a quick fix you are in the wrong place.”
 Sometimes they stay, sometimes they leave.
 Either way, I’ve been honest with them.

 It is so important that the information gets out there about what it actually takes to sing well.
 Good singing requires hard work.
 It takes a great deal of study, patience, dedication, practice and time to develop one’s voice properly.
-There are NO short cuts to healthy singing technique.
+There are NO short cuts to healthy vocal training.

 Would you expect to build a beautiful physique in the gym in a single session?
-Would you expect to learn to play the harp, piano, cello or violin in a few easy lessons?
+How about expecting to learn to play the harp, piano, cello or violin in a few easy lessons?
 Would you expect to learn to become a fashion designer in a single weekend seminar?
 Does it make sense that you could learn to swim competitively in just four sessions?
 Of course not!
 Yet, many people demand that singing should come easily and quickly.
 It makes no logical sense, does it?

 Over the past several decades, a great many successful and famous singers have not bothered to train their voices.
 This untrained and unhealthy vocalized sound has become popular and other singers want follow in the footsteps of these untrained, unhealthy singers that came before them.
 We now find ourselves in vocal crisis in the music industry.
 There are a great deal of untrained and unhealthy singers who are inspiring young would-be performers to emulate their sound.
 When these singers do become successful with these poor singing habits, they are expected to embark on large tours, and give concerts all over the world.
 Yet they are physiologically unprepared for the demands required for these kinds of touring schedules.

 Have you noticed how many young singers are beset with vocal damage these days?
 It’s an epidemic!
-They have to cancel their tours and undergo surgery on their vocal folds, all due to their unwillingness to put in the necessary years of training prior to building their careers.
+More singers than ever seem to be cancelling their tours.
+The amount of singers undergoing vocal fold surgeries is at an all time high.
+Much of this vocal damage is due to singers’ unwillingness to put in the necessary years of vocal training prior to building their careers.

 Some singers who do recover from surgery with their voices still in tact, thus realize the error of their ways and do indeed put in the time and training necessary to build solid singing technique, thus giving their voices longevity.